-The Federal Court decided, for the second time in two years, that an employee of Workpac was entitled to paid leave even though Workpac had classified the employee as a casual.
+The Australian Federal Court decided, for the second time in two years, that an employee of Workpac was entitled to paid leave even though Workpac had classified the employee as a casual.

-The case doesn’t mean that all casual employees are automatically entitled to the same leave benefits as permanent employees.
+The case doesn’t mean that all casual employees in Australia are automatically entitled to the same leave benefits as permanent employees.
 However, you do need to understand the decision to avoid the same traps as Workpac.

 What does the Fair Work Act say?

-Under the Fair Work Act, casual employees aren’t entitled to some benefits of permanent full-time or part-time employment (e.g. annual leave, sick leave, carer’s leave).
+Under the Fair Work Act, casual employees in Australia aren’t entitled to some benefits of permanent full-time or part-time employment (e.g. annual leave, sick leave, carer’s leave).
 The problem is that the Act doesn’t define when someone will be a casual employee.
 In the recent Workpac decision, the Federal Court had to interpret what the Act means by the term “casual employee”.

 Hasn’t the Fair Work Commission decided this already?

-Under virtually all modern awards, and many enterprise agreements, a casual employee is anyone “engaged and paid as such,” or some similar phrase.
+Under virtually all modern awards, and many enterprise agreements in Australia, a casual employee is anyone “engaged and paid as such,” or some similar phrase.
 This expression has resulted in many employers reasonably thinking that an employee is a casual, and so not entitled to paid leave, if they are paid a casual loading and clearly engaged as a casual worker.
 However, the Federal Court had already decided in an earlier case involving Workpac that an employee was not a casual employee under the Act just because they are a casual employee under a modern award or enterprise agreement.

 When is someone a casual employee under the Act then?